unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 # MCM Today

+{% include figure.html class="img-right" width="40%" caption="The first semester that students were able to access the new extension of UNM's business school" src="images/mcm-today.jpg" %}
 After not even a year of being accessible to students at the time that this was written, the McKinnon Center for Management has already proved itself to be one of the most prominent buildings featured on UNM’s campus, as well as the most modern.
 The building also came with a new student drop-off zone,